rwang258/nlp-pico-snorkel/README.md

     - Currently installing some things like jupyter in my directory (is this ok?)
     - Creating a virtual env currently
         - export PATH=/share/apps/anaconda3/2021.05/bin:$PATH
+    - asking IT for help with GPU access still

 **new_snorkel_pico.ipynb** is applying Snorkel to the EBM-NLP PICO dataset.